-On April 29, 2016, our Board of Directors amended the ACADIA Pharmaceuticals Inc. 2010 Equity Incentive Plan, as amended (the "2010 Plan"), subject to stockholder approval, to among other things, increase the number of shares of common stock authorized for issuance under the 2010 Plan by 3,000,000 shares.
-We refer to the 2010 Plan, as amended on April 29, 2016, as the "Amended 2010 Plan" throughout this proxy statement.
-References in this proposal to our Board of Directors include the Compensation Committee of the Board, where applicable.
+On April 27, 2019, our Board of Directors amended the ACADIA Pharmaceuticals Inc. 2010 Equity Incentive Plan, as amended (the "2010 Plan"), subject to stockholder approval, to among other things, increase the number of shares of common stock authorized for issuance under the 2010 Plan by 8,300,000 shares.
+We refer to the 2010 Plan, as so amended, as the "Amended 2010 Plan" throughout this proxy statement.
+References in this proposal to our Board of Directors include the Compensation Committee of the Board where applicable.